California is protecting people experiencing homelessness during coronavirus and preventing others from losing their homes.

-Housing for the Harvest offers temporary housing to agriculture and food processing workers who need to isolate due to COVID-19 infection or exposure.
+Housing for the Harvest offers temporary housing to agriculture and food processing workers who need to isolate due to coronavirus infection or exposure.
 Under this program, the state will pay for hotel rooms for agricultural workers who need to self-isolate.

-Visit housing for agricultural workers to find out program eligibility
+Visit housing for agricultural workers to find out program eligibility.

 Hotel rooms for healthcare workers